LeetLLM

 NIAH is deliberately simple.
 It tests memorization, not reasoning.
 A model that scores 100% on NIAH might still fail to synthesize information from different parts of a long context.
 Retrieving a phone number from page 200 is easy.
 Comparing two contradictory statements on page 50 and page 350 is hard.
 NIAH doesn't test the latter.

-RULER: What's the Real Context Size?
+RULER: What's the real context size?

 RULER (Real-world Understanding of Long-context Language models via Encompassing Retrieval) expands on NIAH by testing four categories of capabilities across varying context lengths.[15]